SalomePlatform/adao/doc/en/theory.rst

 which is usually designed as the "*3D-VAR*" function.
-Since :math:`\mathbf{B}` and :math:`\mathbf{R}` covariance matrices are proportional to the variances of errors, their presence in both terms of the function :math:`J` can effectively weight the differences by confidence in the background or observations.
+Since :math:`\mathbf{B}` and :math:`\mathbf{R}` covariance matrices are proportional to the variances of errors, their presence in both terms of the function :math:`J` can effectively weight the differences by confidence in the background or observations errors.
 The parameters vector :math:`\mathbf{x}` realizing the minimum of this function therefore constitute the analysis :math:`\mathbf{x}^a`.
 It is at this level that we have to use the full panoply of function minimization methods otherwise known in optimization (see also section `Going further in the state estimation by optimization methods`_).
-Depending on the size of the parameters vector :math:`\mathbf{x}` to identify and of the availability of gradient and Hessian of :math:`J`, it is appropriate to adapt the chosen optimization method (gradient, Newton, quasi-Newton...).
+Depending on the size of the parameters vector :math:`\mathbf{x}` to identify, and of the availability of gradient or Hessian of :math:`J`, it is appropriate to adapt the chosen optimization method (gradient, Newton, quasi-Newton...).